What is currency futures?

 The value of currencies tends to change due to multiple factors, such as supply and demand, foreign reserves, central bank policies, and other geopolitical factors.
 A stable currency is likely to attract more investors than a volatile currency.

 Unlike other currencies, the U.S Dollar (USD) is known to be more stable.
 Traders prefer to hold more U.S Dollars than any other currency.
 That makes the demand for the U.S Dollar to increase.
 Therefore the increased demand of the U.S. Dollar automatically devalues the Indian currency.

 Here the role of the central bank becomes crucial.
 For example, the Reserve Bank of India (RBI) intervenes to manage the demand and supply element of the Indian Rupee in the market against the U.S. Dollar and protects the domestic currency from devaluation.

 Effects of Currency Fluctuations on Economy and Role of Currency Futures

 Frequent currency fluctuation can hurt the country’s economy.
 For example, if the INR depreciates against the U.S Dollar, the cost of imports increases.
 India is one of the major importers of crude oil.

-As an average estimate, India fulfills nearly 80 percent of its domestic demand for crude oil via import.
+As an average estimate, India fulfils nearly 80 percent of its domestic demand for crude oil via import.
 The increase in the cost of imports means more cash outflows needed to buy the required quantity of crude oil to meet national consumption.
 The country will witness a surge in the prices of oil-related products, such as petrol, gasoline, diesel, etc. Resultantly, the prices of all other commodities will also increase due to the transportation cost.